MicrosoftDocs/windows-itpro-docs/windows/keep-secure/preview-windows-defender-advanced-threat-protection.md

 - Windows 10 Pro Education
 - Windows Defender Advanced Threat Protection (Windows Defender ATP)

-Windows Defender ATP adds various feature enhancements and capabilities in the preview release.

-Be among the first to try upcoming features by turning on the preview experience feature.
-For more information, see [Turn on the preview experience](preview-settings-windows-defender-advanced-threat-protection.md).

 <span style="color:#ED1C24;">[Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]</span>

+The Windows Defender ATP service is constantly being updated to include new feature enhancements and capabilities.

+Learn about new features in the Windows Defender ATP preview release and be among the first to try upcoming features by turning on the preview experience.

+You'll have access to upcoming features which you can provide feedback on to help improve the overall experience before features are generally available.

+For more information, see [Turn on the preview experience](preview-settings-windows-defender-advanced-threat-protection.md).

 ## Preview features
-By turning on preview features, you'll have access to new features and provide feedback to help improve the overall experience before features are generally available.

 The following features are included in the preview release:

->[!NOTE]
-> All response features require machines to be on the latest Windows 10 Insider Preview build and above.

 - [Respond to machine alerts](respond-machine-alerts-windows-defender-advanced-threat-protection.md) - Contain and reduce or prevent further damage to you organization by using the following features to address machine related detected attacks.
   - [Isolate machines from the network](respond-machine-alerts-windows-defender-advanced-threat-protection.md#isolate-machines-from-the-network)